“Enlighten the people generally, and tyranny and oppressions of body and mind will vanish like evil spirits at the dawn of day.”Thomas Jefferson

 Many years ago I was addicted to diet cola.
 I know, I know.
 It is terrible for you.
 But still, I couldn’t stop drinking it.
 I had drunk it for years and when I first started eating cultured foods they made me want to conquer my addiction.
 But try as I might, I couldn’t stop drinking it.
 It would call my name, so I knew it was an addictive substance.
 It had a hold of me and it was not giving up without a fight.
 Interesting things begin to happen when you start to nourish your cells with real food.
 You start wanting to eat better and better.
 The desire and feelings of wellness start to take over and you will begin to change.
 Slowly sometimes, but gradually this happened to me.
 Like having a personal trainer, my body began to train me to eat healthier because I wanted to feel good.

-I noticed something wonderful that began to happen when I started drinking kombucha.
-The fizz that I loved in pop was naturally occurring in kombucha.
-It was not through forced carbonation but naturally occurring CO2 made through the bacteria and yeast that consumed the sugars and then made a natural bubbliness.
-I felt so good when I drank kombucha that I stopped craving diet cola, and I started reaching for kombucha instead.
-Kombucha is also a liver detoxifier, and the more I drank the better I felt.
-My cravings for this artificial poisonous substance began to leave me.
-After about eight months of not drinking diet cola I was on vacation and someone bought me a diet cola.
+The more kombucha I drank, the better I felt.
+My cravings for the artificial poisonous substances in soda began to leave me.
+After about eight months of not drinking diet cola, I was on vacation and someone bought me a diet cola.
 To be polite I drank it and as they kept refilling my drink I drank more and more.
 As my vacation continued I started drinking more diet cola and within a few days I started having severe dizziness and my eyes were having trouble focusing.
 It scared me and really ruined my vacation, but I didn’t realize (at the time) that it was the diet cola.
 I thought something terrible was happening and there was something wrong in my brain.
 It got so bad that I had to take Dramamine, I felt so dizzy.

 As soon as I got home I started drinking kombucha and stopped the diet cola and all the symptoms went away.
 I never put two and two together and assumed it was just a virus that had scared me to death.
 But I was happy the symptoms were gone.
 I didn’t recognize that my body was guiding me and had put out a red flag that said, “DANGER!”